ibexa/documentation-developer/docs/guide/data_providers/repository_data_provider.md

 !!! note

-    By default, hidden items (e.g. products) are not fetched.
+    By default, hidden items (for example, products) are not fetched.